So You're Moving To New York

 Now that you've got the basics down, it's time to get to the most exciting part besides your actual move: finding a new home or apartment.
 Here are some tips to make the process as smooth as possible.

+Not a bad idea to stay in a hotel for a few nights to get the lay of the land before making your decision.
 As we've previously discussed, you should start thinking about what you want in a building.
 Of course, that doesn't necessarily mean that you'll get everything you desire, but it gives you a starting point.
 The next steps after that will be to do your research.
 Hopefully, this New York moving guide will be all that you need, but you may want to do some more in-depth research on neighborhoods.
 To help narrow that down, make a budget based on your income.
 Remember, that if the mortgage or rent is more than 36% of your expenses, it may be doable, but it won't be easy.
 Aim for more like for 28% of your income.

 This must be the place